chrismhodgson/nextjs-pfrac/data/_pages/competitions/club-championship.md

 The main advantages of this method are: 1) it means that every second you run faster will gain you points (not a lot, but something – unless you are the race winner).
 Beating another Penistone runner (of the same sex) in a race will always mean you get more points than them – but the bigger the gap you get the more points you gain.
 2) you don’t get points as a result of other PFR runners not turning up – you get points for your own performance.

-The disadvantage of this method is that your points do depend on how fast the winner is – if Mo Farah or Eilish McColgan turn up to the Oughtibridge Chase, the points will go down – generally, less popular races will yield more points.
+The disadvantage of this method is that your points do depend on how fast the winner is – if Mo Farah or Eilish McColgan turn up to the Silkstone Shuffle, the points will go down – generally, less popular races will yield more points.
 This may help boost less popular races, which is no bad thing.

-The Challenge Championship is based on the total points from all events completed (including your best Spencers Dash and Silkstone Shuffle).
+The Challenge Championship is based on the total points from all events completed.
 The more races you complete, the more points you will get.

 #### Prizes